LucciCoffeeTime/w1Assignment1/README.md

-# WEEK 1 - PROGRAMMING ASSIGNMENT
+# WEEK 2 - PROGRAMMING ASSIGNMENT

 ### INFORMATION ABOUT WHAT THIS PROGRAM DOES

 This program is a combatant documentor.
 Imagine a video game recently launched and a vague amount of information exists about the enemies throughout the game.
-This program is a small way to document information about an encountered foe.
-(THIS PROGRAM IS LIMITED TO WEEK 1 TEACHINGS SO A SET AMOUNT OF HEALTH IS CHOSEN FOR ANY ENEMY DOCUMENTED)
+This program is a way to document information about an encountered foe.
+(THIS PROGRAM IS LIMITED TO WEEK 2 TEACHINGS SO SOME THINGS WILL LIMIT USER INPUT)